CannibalVox/AutoBlocks/README.md

 IconTweaks
 ==========

-A cuttable block autodetector like Immibis's Microblocks for ChickenBones's Microblocks.
+A cuttable block autodetector like Immibis's Microblocks for ForgeMultipart.

 Important Info
 ==============

-This mod is extremly proof-of-concept.
-There are some major bugs.
-I don't even know if it works on all systems.
-You have been warned.
+This mod adds all obpaque cubic blocks to the list of possible blocks to cut.
+It isn't 100% percent perfect, but it's a robust tool to help with ForgeMultipart's functionality.

 Known Bugs
 ==========

-* Really odd blokcs (like Levers and Saplings) can be cut.
-* Crashes upon attempting to cut up items with missing textures.
-* NEI freaks out graphically when attempting to look at some added blocks.
+* Adding/reomving new mods with blocks may upset current microbloc placement.

 Download (MC 1.6.2)
 ===================